 If you are seeking a MOTIVATIONAL SPEAKER for RADIO, TELEVISION, PODCAST, BUSINESS, GROUP, SCHOOL, CHURCH, or other event, please contact me!

-Our latest release "BITTERSWEET FREEDOM What Would You Be Willing To Sacrifice to Live in Freedom?
+"BITTERSWEET FREEDOM What Would You Be Willing To Sacrifice to Live in Freedom?
 Would it Be Worth the Price?" will take you on unimaginable journey, filled with joy, sadness, love, and hope.
-You'll travel from one ocean's shore to another, to a place where dreams come true - but once those dreams do come true, will the personal suffering paid for those dreams be worth the cost?
+You'll travel from one ocean's shore to another, to a place where dreams come true - but once those dreams do come true, will the personal suffering paid for those dreams be worth the price?